top of page

 On the left is a five qubit register under

 development by members of the QCWG.
-It was fabricated in the WFU cleanrooms at NANOTECH and its general computation purpose is being tested by groups at WFU and in Germany.
+It was fabricated in the WFU cleanrooms at NANOTEQ and its general computation purpose is being tested by groups at WFU and in Germany.

 This is just one of several quantum information technology programs ongoing at WFU.